 Activities

-The lodge and cabins at Kingfisher Bend Ranch are no longer available for rent.
-Only family members may view the Calendar page.
+The lodge and cabins at Kingfisher Bend Ranch are not available for rent.
+Only owners of KBR and members of their family may view the Calendar page.

 There is much to do at KBR!
-All of our activities are free except use of KBR's snowmobiles, horseback rides, hunting and guided fishing.
 For additional information about any of the four underlined activities listed below in all capital letters (e.g., FISHING), click on that activity.
 For guests staying in the MLW, there is a second floor game room and an outdoor propane grill.

 Mosquitoes are present at KBR during part of the summer.
 They are most active at dawn and dusk.
 To reduce the risk of being bitten, long pants; light-color, long-sleeve shirts; and mosquito repellent with 25% to 35% DEET are recommended.
 Although not common, you may encounter ticks at KBR.
 Spray insect repellent on the cuffs of your pants and on your ankles to deter ticks and carefully check yourself and your children for ticks each evening.